Hisham-Pak/BillHub/README.md

 ```
 sudo apt-get install git clang libglfw3-dev libglew-dev
 ```
+You will also need to install [libharu](http://libharu.org/) to generate PDFs, follow instructions [here](https://github.com/libharu/libharu/wiki/Installation).

+You might also need to run `sudo ldconfig` to update the cache to find shared libraries.

-Run `make` and BillHub executable gets generated in bin directory.
+Finally, run `make` and BillHub executable gets generated in bin directory.

 ### Windows
 This is a one time setup so do it carefully to avoid any errors.